holderbaum/resume/resume.md

 ## I am a Generalist.

 Throughout the years I have faced challenges of product development in a multitude of domains.
-With [neopoly][neopoly] I've developed **large scale mobile browser games** entertaining millions of users.
+I've developed **large scale mobile browser games** entertaining millions of users.
 In addition to this I worked on a wide spectrum of industry applications, from **security critical IoT platforms** to **safety critical bootloaders for microcontrollers**.

 ## I am a Pragmatist.